Kate Leth: Animation

-In 2020, Leth announced she had signed a deal with Simon and Schuster to produce a graphic novel for release in 2023 entitled Mall Goth.

 Personal life

-Leth lived in Burbank, California from January 2016 until September 2020, when she moved back to Halifax, Nova Scotia.
-While in college, Leth and her colleague Vincenzo Ravina created a website dedicated to their hatred of the Crocs shoes.
-She is openly bisexual and non-binary and uses both she/her and they/them pronouns.
-She has also described herself as queer and genderfluid.
+Leth lived in Burbank, California from January 2016 until September 2020, when they moved back to Halifax, Nova Scotia.
+While in college, Leth and their colleague Vincenzo Ravina created a website dedicated to their hatred of the Crocs shoes.
+They are openly bisexual and non-binary, using they/them pronouns and undergoing top surgery in April 2022.
+They have also described themself as queer and genderfluid.

-In September 2019, Leth announced via Twitter that she was engaged to longtime partner Cohen Edenfield.
+In September 2019, Leth announced their engagement to longtime partner Cohen Edenfield, but revealed in July 2022 that the couple had "parted ways" and "remain best friends".